Why You Pay Inheritance Tax in the UK

 Spousal Exemption

 One of the most significant exemptions is the spousal exemption.
-Transfers between spouses are generally exempt from Inheritance Tax.
+Transfers between spouses are exempt from Inheritance Tax.
 This means that if you leave your estate to your spouse, it will not be subject to Inheritance Tax, providing you with more flexibility in planning your estate.
 For more information on how Inheritance Tax works, you can visit our page on whether you pay taxes on inheritance in the.

 Charitable Donations Relief